-As the UK is still part of EU, UK citizens do not need to apply for a Schengen visa to visit Europe.
-However, the EU has proposed visa free travel for Britons after BREXIT, which means that UK citizens will fall under the ETIAS scheme.
-Whether this system will be applied to the UK or not, will be known after it definitely leaves Europe, or about that time.
+UK citizens do not need to apply for a Schengen visa to visit Europe because the EU has proposed visa free travel for Britons after BREXIT.
+However UK citizens will fall under the ETIAS scheme starting in 2021.

 On the other hand, UK residents that hold a citizenship of a country that does not have a visa liberalization agreement with EU are required to apply for a Schengen visa while in the UK.

 Which Countries Can I Visit With a Schengen Visa?

 If one of the Schengen Area member states has issued you a multiple-entry Schengen visa, then you can visit a wide number of countries in Europe.
 First of all you can visit the each of the Schengen member states.

 Secondly, there is a number of countries in Europe which are Non-EU countries, but they still accept visitors that hold a Schengen visa.
 These non-Schengen countries that you can also visit with a Schengen visa are: